Creator: Michael Clarke Duncan

 - Race Lift: When he played the caucasian Kingpin in Daredevil.
 Though he fit the role so well, most people didn't care.

-- Interestingly, Stan Lee had originally conceived Kingpin as a black character, but he made him white to avoid accusations about racism, since the civil rights movement was underway at the time.
+- Interestingly, Stan Lee had originally conceived Kingpin as a black character, but he made him white to avoid accusations about racism.

 - Real Men Eat Meat: Averted.
 Duncan was a vegetarian but no one will dispute his manliness.